tcharding/kernel/tutorial/README.rst

 - Have a kernel development environment set up (editor, mail client, git).
 - Have subscribed to the Linux kernel device driver mailing list.

-These steps are briefly outline in `../2.First-patch.rst` and more thoroughly in this blog_ post.
+These steps are briefly outline in `../2.First-patch.rst` and more thoroughly in this blog_ post and on kernelnewbies_.

 .. _blog: http://tobin.cc/blog/kernel-dev-1

-Also on kernelnewbies_

 .. _kernelnewbies: https://kernelnewbies.org/FirstKernelPatch

 Track One